What Exactly Is Credit?

-For borrowers, it is an indicator of their ability to get better borrowing options and interest rates in the financial lending market.
-For lenders, it indicates the level of risk and responsibility associated with a borrower, and helps them determine whether or not they are worth lending to.
+It is an indicator of your ability to get better financing options and interest rates in the financial lending market.
+For lenders, it indicates the level of risk and responsibility associated with a borrower and helps them determine whether or not they are worth lending to.

 Credit scores range from 300 to 900, with the average Canadian credit score hovering in the range of 650.